-The United States is the most developed nation in the world, yet we're one of a few top 50 countries where citizens face significant financial limitations in accessing quality care.
+The United States is the most developed nation in the world, yet we are one of a few top 50 countries where citizens face significant financial limitations in accessing quality care.

-Referencing the World Health Organization (WHO), Lorinser says the expansion of healthcare initiatives must include:
+Lorinser says the expansion of healthcare initiatives must include the following:

 Accessibility to high-quality health services

 Receiving necessary health services without suffering financial hardship

 Care rooted in the local community, including rural accessibility.

 A focus not only on preventing and treating disease and illness but also on wellness and quality of life

 Full-spectrum of essential, quality health services, from health promotion to prevention, treatment, rehabilitation, and palliative care across the life course.

 Equal treatment for all health issues, including behavioral health issues (Substance use disorders, mental illness, etc.)